On-Demand Webinar

 AI and Higher Education

 Few innovations have impacted higher education as deeply and swiftly as artificial intelligence has.
 Initially viewed simply as a threat to academic integrity, it’s now clear that AI presents far greater challenges—and opportunities.
 Goldman Sachs has estimated that AI may replace 300 million full-time jobs.
 This rapid workforce evolution is creating demand for an accompanying evolution of higher education to meet new expectations.
-During this webinar, panelists will discuss the many ways higher education will be affected by artificial intelligence, including how AI will influence instruction, curricula, and institutions.
-They’ll also suggest paths forward that can help you and your institution succeed in this new era.
+During this webinar, panelists discussed how artificial intelligence could affect higher education, including how AI could influence instruction, curricula, and institutions.
+They also suggested paths forward to help you and your institution succeed in this new era.

 Panelists